annadotconnor/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/MWHp1Pb.png">
 </p>
 <p>
 We are now in Jane's dashboard.
 If Jane were a real support agent, this is what she would see at the start of her work day.
-All users are shown that submitted suport tickets, and currently all tickets are at a "Normal" priority level.
+All users are shown that submitted support tickets, and currently all tickets are at a "Normal" priority level.
 </p>
 <br><br>